Teresita Fernández: Career

+In 2021, Fernández exhibited "Dark Earth" in the Maria & Alberto de la Cruz Art Gallery at Georgetown University.
+The exhibit featured a panoramic wall made from charcoal and punctuated with reflective, golden panels.

+From 2021 to 2023, Fernández participated in Philadelphia Museum of Art’s Teresita Fernández: Fire (United States of the Americas), unveiling her site-specific Fire (United States of the Americas), which inaugurated a new wing at the museum.
+An abstract map made up of charcoal, this installation featured all US states and territories, examining legacies of colonialism, indigenous genocide, and slavery.

+Also in 2021, Fernández produced a site-specific, permanent sculpture Paradise Parados as part of the Brooklyn Academy of Music (BAM)/ Robert W. Wilson Public Art Initiative.
+The permanent sculpture was installed in the Robert W. Wilson Sculpture Terrace at BAM Strong, connected to its historic Harvey Theater.
+Paradise Parados, consisting of 3,000 feet of perforated stainless steel, received the New York City Public Design Commission award for Excellence in Design.
+The installation echoes the surrounding urban life, presenting a dynamic rethinking of public space.

+Fernández has also participated in multiple group shows including Contemporary Optics at the San Francisco Museum of Modern Art (SFMoMA) in 2021 and Forecast Form: Art in the Caribbean Diaspora, 1990s -Today at the Museum of Contemporary Art Chicago (MCA) in 2022.

+In the Summer of 2024, SITE Santa Fe presented the exhibition Teresita Fernández / Robert Smithson, which placed Fernández’s oeuvre in dialogue with acclaimed Minimalist Robert Smithson’s.
+Together, the works explore the interstices between place, site, sight, and time through material intelligence, geological agency, and cartographic fiction.
+The exhibition included over 30 works by Fernández and marked the first time that Smithson’s work has been displayed in conversation with a contemporary living artist.

+Fernández is one of the 18 contemporary artists awarded a site-specific commission for the John F. Kennedy International Airport’s new Terminal 6, which is scheduled to open in 2026.

 Advocacy for the arts

-Fernández is well known for advocating for Latinx artists and in 2016 she partnered with the Ford Foundation to organize the U.S. Latinx Arts Futures Symposium, a landmark gathering of Latinx artists with museum directors, curators, scholars, educators, demographers, and funders from across the country to confront the omission of Latina, Latino, and Latinx artists from U.S. arts institutions.
+Fernández is well known for advocating for Latino artists and in 2016 she partnered with the Ford Foundation to organize the U.S. Latinx Arts Futures Symposium, a landmark gathering of Latino artists with museum directors, curators, scholars, educators, demographers, and funders across the country.
 Partnering with the Ford Foundation in 2016, Fernández helped found and create the U.S. Latinx Arts Futures Symposium.
 The symposium was organized to create a dialogue on how to more broadly represent Latino art across the full spectrum of creative disciplines.
-In her opening address for the U.S. Latinx Arts Futures Symposium, Fernández indicated that her the event was meant to create an intersection between "the powerful and the voiceless."
+In her opening address for the U.S. Latinx Arts Futures Symposium, Fernández indicated that the event was meant to create an intersection between "the powerful and the voiceless."

-Her work has created space in the artworld for Latina artists and her advocacy has cleared a path for emerging Latinx artists.
-One direct result of the U.S. Latinx Arts Futures Symposium's was the Whitney Museum of American Art hire of the museum's first curator specializing in Latinx art.
+One direct result of the U.S. Latinx Arts Futures Symposium was the Whitney Museum of American Art hire of the museum's first curator specializing in Latino art.